 UNDERCOVER IN THE UNDERGROUND IS TOUGH

-(NOTE: I reorganized this review and added both trivia and opinion as well as having updated the links on May 2, 2018.)
+(NOTE: I reorganized this review and added both trivia and opinion as well as having updated the links on May 2, 2018.
+I cleaned up some typos and clarified a couple of details on Sept.
+18, 2019 and note that when I first wrote this review, I had not written about many dark dramas – I’ve written more by today.)

 “Betrayed” is a highly charged political film from 1988 about the white supremacist movement in the wake of a group called “The Order” and the killing of radio talk-show host Alan Berg (he was Jewish).
 It addresses the complicated issue of race and right-wing radicalism through a white supremacist and an FBI agent who beguiles him and infiltrates his group.